-We had a workaround for that.
-The next vehicles were registered in Martina’s name.
+I had a workaround for that.
+I took transit for many years.
 It wasn’t until late 2018 that I again had a vehicle registered in my name.
-By then, Martina and I had been separated long enough that we could get divorced.

-I lost the Kia, and I lost Martina, too.
-Possessions and relationships come and go.
+I lost the Kia.
+Possessions come and go.
 Nothing is permanent.

 I’ve learned not to get too attached.
-I’ve also learned to be grateful for what I’ve had and who I’ve gotten to spend time with.
+I’ve also learned to be grateful.

 Form attachments.
 Let go.
 Be grateful.
 Rinse and repeat.